faenrandir/a_careful_examination/responses/response_to_8_anti-mormon_tactics.md

 Church leaders appeared to engage in telling half-truths when they felt it was for a higher cause.
 Critics of the Church sometimes do the same thing in their haste to point out problems with the Church.
 I think we can all agree that nothing less than *all* the facts---presented honestly, carefully, and as un-biasedly  as possible---is the standard both pro and anti LDS advocates should work to achieve.

+Nobody is bound to accept a half-truth.

-### 2. Irrelevant Appeals.
+### 2. Irrelevant Appeals

 > When someone testifies that the Book of Mormon is true, Satan will say “But Joseph used a seer stone in a hat!”
 And?
 What does that have to do with [whether] or not it is true?
 It is an irrelevant appeal.
 It is a distraction.

 I agree that it is not the most important issue, but it is not irrelevant.
 For one, it is easier to view the Book of Mormon as an extension of Joseph's treasure digging activities when we find that he used the same seer stone to translate the plates as he did to search for buried treasure years before.
-In addition, the instrument Joseph claimed to have used is important because he appears to be telling a different story at different times (for example, inserting the phrase "by the means of the urim and thummim" [into previously revealed verses of the Book of Commandments](http://www.utlm.org/images/changingtherevelations/changingtherevelations_p145.gif) that made no mention of the instrument when first revealed).
+In addition, the instrument Joseph claimed to have used is important because he appears to be telling a different story at different times.
+For example, Joseph inserted the phrase "by the means of the Urim and Thummim" into [Doctrine & Covenants 10:1](https://www.lds.org/scriptures/dc-testament/dc/10.1?lang=eng), where it previously did not exist in the revelation as it was originally given (see the [1833 Book of Commandments chapter IX](http://www.josephsmithpapers.org/paper-summary/book-of-commandments-1833/26)).

 So his use of the seer stone *is* relevant to the translation of the Book of Mormon because it *may* point to a pattern of motivation and is central to evaluating the consistency of his message over time.

 > "The Church is true."
 "But Brigham Young said..."
 Once again, saying something that is true, but irrelevant, detracts from the truth and is a lie.

-One of the (few) ways we can determine that something is not true (in logical systems) is if it includes a [logical contradiction](https://en.wikipedia.org/wiki/Contradiction#In_formal_logic).
-If Brigham Young said or did things that are genuinely irreconcilable with past or present leaders, then that is very relevant to those trying to evaluate whether the Church is true.
+One of the (few) ways we can determine that something is not true (at least in logical systems) is if it includes a [logical contradiction](https://en.wikipedia.org/wiki/Contradiction#In_formal_logic).
+If Brigham Young said or did things that are genuinely irreconcilable with past or present leaders, then that is very relevant to those trying to evaluate whether the Church is true.[^byexample]

 > Never let something distract you from your own testimony!

 What if the evidence strongly suggests you ought to reconsider your testimony?
-For instance, imagine if you tried to provide evidence to a member of the FLDS group that Warren Jeffs was not a prophet or they shouldn't be practicing polygamy and they responded: "never let something distract you from your own testimony!"
+For instance, imagine if you tried to provide evidence to a member of the FLDS group that Warren Jeffs was not a prophet or they shouldn't be practicing polygamy and they refused to consider your arguments by responding: "I should never let something distract me from my own testimony!"

 ### 3. Argumentum ad hominem (personal attacks)